IDT-ITI/B-FPGM/README.md

 ## PyTorch Implementation [[Paper](https://TBA)] [[DOI](https://TBA)] [[Cite](#citation)]
 - From **"B-FPGM: Lightweight Face Detection via Bayesian-Optimized Soft FPGM Pruning"**, 2025 IEEE/CVF Winter Conference on Applications of Computer Vision Workshops (WACVW)
 - Written by Nikolaos Kaparinos and Vasileios Mezaris
 - This repository provides software for training from scratch, pruning and evaluating the EResFD and EXTD face detection models.
-The models are trained and evaluated using the WIDER FACE training and three validation ses respectively.
+The models are trained and evaluated using the WIDER FACE training and three validation sets respectively.
 While experiments were conducted with target prunes rates raging from 10% to 60%, the user can define their own custom target pruning rate.

 ## Dependences
 The code was developed, checked and verified on an `Ubuntu 20.04.06 LTS` PC with an `NVIDIA RTX 3090` GPU and an `i5-12600K` CPU.
 Python `3.11.9` was used.
 The python dependencies can be installed with the command: